ProvisionGenie/ProvisionGenie/Docs/docs/about/roadmap.md

 ## Next up

-We are right now working on the features:
+We will start working on the following features soon:

-- **add members to a Team**
+- consolidating Azure Logic Apps
-- **add more than 1 owner to a Team** - as it is a best practice
+- let users link list and library to a channels to display them there as a tab
-- **make all screens optional** so you can skip steps

-We also improve the deployment process to be an automated, idempotent script so that you can re-run it easily in case needed.
+- let users create more than one list and more than one library
+- provide bicep files for deployment instead of ARM templates

+To manage expectations: We will take some xmas break to recharge batteries ⭐